magento/pwa-studio/pwa-devdocs/_drafts/talons/index.md

 The logic section contains code for generating new values from props, maintaining local state, and lifecycle or side effect methods.
 This section can be considered the "brains" of the component.

-The presentational section of a React component contains code that defines the component's DOM structure.
+The content section of a React component contains code that defines the component's DOM structure.
 It often uses values from the logic part of the component to pass down into another component or display using HTML elements.

 PWA Studio separates these two sections into distinct components with specific concerns: a Venia UI component and a Peregrine Talon.